gmc-code/PC-using-RTD/docs/setup/Sphinx.rst

 ------------------------------

 * Press :kbd:`Win` + :kbd:`X` + :kbd:`C` to open the Command prompt.
-* From the cmd prompt install the Sphinx library.
+* Install the Sphinx library.

 .. code-block::

     pip install sphinx

-* From the cmd prompt install the Sphinx library using a specific version..
+* Install the Sphinx library using a specific version..

 .. code-block::

-    pip install sphinx==8.2.3
+    pip install sphinx==9.1.0

 * To upgrade include the ``-U`` flag.